 LOOP PLANNING FOR CHORES CRASH COURSE

 Loop planning is a fantastic strategy to use with home planning if you want to be consistent, but also don’t want to burn out.
 And.
 There are endless uses for loop planning with managing your home.
 My personal favourite is using a loop planning strategy for those “extra chores”.
+I originally heard about loop planning in the homeschooling world.
+It’s been a game-changing strategy for me in so many areas of my life!

 So what’s loop planning?